DarrenJAN/school-notes/3b/cs-343-code-summary.md

   }
   ```

+  - This vs uThisCoroutine
+    - This is the current object we are inside of; uThisCoroutine is the current stack we are running on
+    - So C1 is running. uThisCoroutine is C1.
+This is C1
+    - C1 calls C2.publicMethod()
+    - Inside of C2.publicMethod(), while it is running, uThisCoroutine is C1, and this is C2.
+    - Once c2.publicMethod() calls resume, it suspends uThisCoroutine (c1), and resumes this (c2)

 - uC++ Exception Handling

+  - Can only throw exception types that are of type `_Event`
   - throwing: `_Throw [except]` or `_Resume [except] [_At anotherCoroutineVar]`
     - able to throw by the child class
   - handling: `_CatchResume`; if catchResume'd, then it continues from the next line of the CALLER
+  - In order to receive an Event that was "thrown" at you, you need to `_Enable <type1><type2> <...>`
+  - When a Coroutine throws E(), but does not catch it, then `uBaseCoroutine::UnhandledException` is raised at its last RESUMER, not at its starter

+## Chapter 5: Concurrency

 - low-level thread creation